 About this chord progression:

 This chord progression is not exclusive to Autumn Leaves, it appears in many other songs.
-Here are a few songs with the same chord progression:
+Here's a few songs with the same chord progression: